ncatlab/nlab-content/pages/8/2/4/4/24428/content.md

 ## Related concepts

-A similar but slightly more complicated theorem seems to exist for [[symmetric powers in symmetric monoidal categories enriched over modules over a (Q plus)-algebra]].
+A similar but slightly more complicated theorem seems to exist for [[symmetric powers in a symmetric monoidal (Q plus)-linear category|symmetric powers in symmetric monoidal (Q plus)-linear categories]].

 ## Reference